Rainymood/rainymood.github.io/_posts/2021-07-14-how-to-fix-incompatible-library-version-nokogiri.md

   teaser: "assets/2021-07-14-how-to-fix-incompatible-library-version-nokogiri/teaser.png"
 ---

-Imagine trying to run your blog with `bundle exec jekyll server` or `rake build` and suddenly you are hit by this incompatible library error:
+Imagine trying to run your blog with `bundle exec jekyll serve` or `rake build` and suddenly you are hit by this incompatible library error:

 ```
 Traceback (most recent call last):